patjoly/geo-fit/README.md

 - profile\_version\_string()

-    returns a string representing the .FIT protocol version on which this class based.
+    returns a string representing the .FIT profile version on which this class based.

 ## Object methods